c0demele0n/github-battle/README.md

 # github-battle
-playground to finish the "Modern JavaScript" and "React Fundamentals" courses by Tyler McGinnis
+Playground to finish the "Modern JavaScript" and "React Fundamentals" courses by [Tyler McGinnis](https://tylermcginnis.com/).